-Kennel attendants work under the direct supervision of the kennel manager, veterinarian, breeder, or other facility supervisors.
-In boarding kennels that operate as a part of a veterinary clinic, the kennel attendant may help handle and restrain dogs for veterinary procedures that are performed during their stay.
+Kennel attendants work under the direct supervision of a kennel manager, veterinarian, breeder, or other facility supervisors.
+In boarding kennels that operate as a part of a veterinary clinic, kennel attendants may help handle and restrain dogs for veterinary procedures that are performed during their stay.
 Some kennels also may offer dog training services while dogs are being boarded, so attendants may assist with such activities under the supervision of the trainer.

-Kennel attendants most frequently are employed by boarding kennels, but they can also find employment with veterinary clinics, doggie day care businesses, show dog breeding facilities, and animal rescue organizations.
-A kennel attendant can also work their way up to a managerial role or go on to open their own boarding or pet sitting business.
+Kennel attendants most frequently are employed by boarding kennels, but they can also find employment with veterinary clinics, doggie daycare businesses, show dog breeding facilities, and animal rescue organizations.
+Kennel attendants also can work their way up to a managerial role or go on to open their own boarding or pet sitting business.

 Some kennels also offer boarding services for cats, rabbits, exotic birds, and a variety of other pet species, though these animals are kept in a separate area away from the dog kennel.

 Most successful applicants for kennel attendant positions already have prior experience working with animals as pet sitters, veterinary assistants, or dog walkers.
-Experience with family pets may also count towards a candidate’s prior experience.
+Experience with family pets also may count toward a candidate’s prior experience.
 Most kennels have experienced staff that can train new employees to complete the required daily duties.

-Most kennel attendant positions are considered entry level roles, and as such, they tend to pay less than $10 per hour (and often much closer to minimum wage).
+Most kennel attendant positions are considered entry-level roles and tend to pay close to minimum wage.
 Kennel attendants with more experience or those working for larger facilities may earn higher wages.
-Those with expanded responsibilities (such as assisting with training) may also earn higher wages due to their extra duties.
+Those with expanded responsibilities (such as assisting with training) also may earn higher wages due to their extra duties.

-While the Bureau of Labor Statistics (BLS) does not have a separate category for kennel attendant salary data, it does include kennel attendants under the more general category of animal care and service workers.
-The most recent BLS salary survey indicates that the lowest 10 percent of all animal care and service workers earn $15,140 per year, while the top 10 percent of all animal care and service workers earn more than $31,590 per year.
+While the U.S. Bureau of Labor Statistics (BLS) does not have a separate category for kennel attendant salary data, it does include kennel attendants under the more general category of animal care and service workers.
+As of 2018, BLS data shows that the lowest 10% of wages paid to animal care and service workers was less than $18,160, or $8.73 per hour.
+This is where most kennel attendant positions would fall on a pay scale.